-- Keeping Children Safe in Education (2023) - Working Together to Safeguard Children 2018 (updated 2022) - Guidance for Safer Working Practice for those working with children and young people in education settings (May 2019) - Guidance for Safer Working Practice for those working with children and young people in education settings addendum (April 2020) - What to do if you are worried a child is being abused: Advice for practitioners (2015)
+- Keeping Children Safe in Education (2024) - Working Together to Safeguard Children 2023 (updated 2023) - Guidance for Safer Working Practice for those working with children and young people in education settings (May 2019) - Guidance for Safer Working Practice for those working with children and young people in education settings addendum (April 2020) - What to do if you are worried a child is being abused: Advice for practitioners (2015)

-- 2.6 We continue to work closely with the Local Authority and the Coventry Safeguarding Children Partnership to safeguard children across the city. - 2.7 Please note that there are a number of other documents (statutory and non-statutory) that inform our policy and practice.
-A list of these can be found in Annex B of Keeping Children Safe in Education (September 2023). - 2.8 This policy should be read in conjunction with the policies listed in Appendix A; Behaviour policy, Attendance policy, Anti-bullying, Child on Child Abuse, E-Safety Policy, IT Acceptable Use Policy, GDPR Policies, Staff Code of Conduct, Whistleblowing Policy, PSHE Policy.
+- Prevent Duty Guidance 2023 https://assets.publishing.service.gov.uk/media/65e5a5bd3f69457ff1035fe2/14.258_HO_Prevent+Duty+Guidance v5d Final Web 1 .pdf - 2.6 We continue to work closely with the Local Authority and the Coventry Safeguarding Children Partnership to safeguard children across the city. - 2.7 Please note that there are a number of other documents (statutory and non-statutory) that inform our policy and practice.
+A list of these can be found in Annex B of Keeping Children Safe in Education (September 2024). - 2.8 This policy should be read in conjunction with the policies listed in Appendix A; Behaviour policy, Attendance policy, Anti-bullying, Child on Child Abuse, E-Safety Policy, IT Acceptable Use Policy, GDPR Policies, Staff Code of Conduct, Whistleblowing Policy, PSHE Policy.
 For further details, please see Appendix A. All of these policies can be found in the pool drive in the folder 'Academy Policies'.